top of page

 The Founder copy.png

 In 2012, Candance founded The Help in Kansas City (The HelpKC), a reentry program exclusively for women.
-As a justice-involved individual herself, she intimately understands the many challenges and traumatic experiences of being incarcerated and the barriers that affect women who have been touched by the criminal legal system.
-She has worked with other non-profit organizations, small businesses, the community, faith-based organizations and have become a passionate advocate for second chances for women with criminal convictions.
+As a formerly justice-involved individual herself, she intimately understands the many challenges and traumatic experiences of being incarcerated and the barriers that affect women who have been touched by the criminal legal system.
+She has

-She is a wife and mother of three children.
 She enjoys her family time.
 She loves football, fashion, and home décor.

 bottom of page